jhs-39/COT6905_Optimization/COT6905/week_two.md

 def generate_matrix_and_b():
     """
-    Generate a random 3x3 matrix with rank 2 and a random b.
+    Generate a random 3x3 matrix with rank 2 and a consistent b in C(A).
     """
     v1 = np.random.randint(-5, 6, 3)
     v2 = np.random.randint(-5, 6, 3)